-How to fold up a pop up tent.
+How do you fold up a pop up pup tent?

 How to pitch and fold away a pop-up tent